Charting a Course for Your Content Plan

 2. Have an agreed process for assessing requests

-To avoid your plan getting lost in a storm of half-baked ideas, you need to approach content decisions methodically.
+To avoid your plan getting lost in a storm of half-baked ideas, it’s wise to approach content decisions methodically.
 Don't agree or decline requests in the moment.
 When assessing requests, a strategic approach pays off in the long-run.

 Devise a process for assessing content-related inquiries, and clearly communicate that process across the relevant stakeholders in your organization.
 It's always good to outline rules and define boundaries, giving all players access to a shared map.
-Frame your process as a service level agreement to gain maximum internal buy-in.
+Frame your process in the manner of an SLA, or service level agreement, to gain maximum internal buy-in.

 3. Be agile in your team handling